-Dr Susan Hopkins announces today that it is “up to the government“ to decide how the Christmas will look like this year.
+Dr Susan Hopkins announces on the coronavirus briefing today that it is “up to the government“ to decide how the Christmas will look like this year.

 Dr Hopkins is a head of Public Health England and a healthcare epidemiologist consultant at Imperial College London.

 She says that there is a high possibility for Christmas to be “as close to normal as possible” but also warns that “for every day that we release, we will need two days of tightening.”